-It’s two in the morning and I am crammed into a red eye flying towards New York.
+It’s 2:00 in the morning and I am crammed into a red eye flying towards New York.
 From there I will hop on an hour-long flight to Vermont and drive another hour from Burlington down to Killington.
 I am almost four hours into my trip, but this has given me a moment to think about how far I have come over the last two years.
 Not that long ago, I was tying the laces of my newly purchased running shoes for the first time to run my first mile in I-couldn’t-remember-how-long.
 Six months later, I ran my first marathon.
 A year later, I ran my second marathon with a half marathon thrown in for good measure.
 Then, in the midst of binge watching American Ninja Warrior, I saw a billboard for the Reebok Spartan Races.
 “You will know at the finish line” the billboard proclaimed – and it was coming to Sacramento.
 The rest, as they say, is history.
 I ran the Sacramento Spartan Sprint that year and loved every minute of it; when I crossed the finish I knew I was hooked and I had to do more Spartan Races.
 Now, I am working on finishing the three legs of the Spartan Trifecta.

 …But on to that later…I am getting ahead here.
 First, let me introduce myself.
 My name is Jeremy Dean, I am a proud father of a 6-year-old with a second on the way, and a husband of 9 years (and counting).
 I am also a Director at Trinity Technology Group.
 There are many marathon and half marathon finishers, not to mention Tough Mudders and Spartans, in the Trinity Technology Team.
 The company has sponsored team members’ participation in local running events to benefit local charities, including a handful that will run in the upcoming Urban Cow.
 There are also avid cyclists, hikers, and outdoor enthusiasts on the TrinityTG team.
 We are located in downtown Sacramento, which, for me, means weather year-round that allows me to train outdoors.
 While discussing the upcoming race, past races, and the last couple years of training with Trinity leadership, I was urged to write about the upcoming (tomorrow) race, and about what I am going to train for next (and more importantly, why I like doing this stuff).